 Ceviche, pronounced "seh-VEE-chay," is a classic Peruvian dish.
 Its origin can be traced back to the coastal regions of Peru, where it has been eaten for thousands of years.
 The main ingredient, raw fish, was initially marinated in a fermented juice known as "chicha."
 However, with the arrival of the Spaniards, the fermented juice was replaced by citrus fruits, primarily limes and bitter oranges.

-A lire aussi : What Are the Secrets to a Rich Italian Minestrone with Seasonal Vegetables and Pesto?
+Sujet a lire : What Are the Secrets to a Rich Italian Minestrone with Seasonal Vegetables and Pesto?

 In modern times, ceviche has become a popular dish not only in Peru but all over the world.
 Its fame has spread far and wide due to its unique flavor profile, offering a tangy, refreshing taste that is hard to resist.